 - Click Update to save the new settings.

-A confirmation message will appear when this process is complete.
-The Identity Management menu option will now appear in the Administration menu.
+A confirmation message will appear when this process is complete and the Identity Management options will become active in the Settings Lightbox.

-- Locate the user record of the configuration user.
+- Locate the user record of the user you need to change.

 - Click the edit link that appears next to the user ID.

-- Select Issuetrak Authentication in the Parameters section of the Edit User screen.
+- Select the desired authentication type in the Authentication Type field on the Edit User screen.